G7 agrees 'historic' global minimum corporate tax rate | DW | 05.06.2021

 The move aims to get multinationals — particularly tech giants — to pay more into government coffers hit hard by the pandemic.

-"I am delighted to announce that today after years of discussion G7 finance ministers have reached a historic agreement to reform the global tax system," said British Finance Minister Rishi Sunak, who was chairing the talks.
+"I am delighted to announce that today after years of discussion G7 finance ministers have reached a historic agreement to reform the global tax system," said British Finance Minister Rishi Sunak, who was chairing the talks in London.

 "It's complicated and this is a first step," Sunak said.

-"The G7's decision on international tax justice is historic," Germany's Finance Minister Olaf Scholz said in a statement.

-"It is very good news for tax justice and solidarity and bad news for tax havens around the world," Scholz said, adding: "Companies will no longer be in a position to dodge their tax obligations by booking their profits in the lowest-tax countries."
+"It is very good news for tax justice and solidarity and bad news for tax havens around the world," Scholz said in a statement, adding: "Companies will no longer be in a position to dodge their tax obligations by booking their profits in the lowest-tax countries."

 French Finance Minister Bruno Le Maire said the group's commitment was a "starting point," pledging to hike it further.